kaist-cp/cs420/README.md

 - [Rust](https://www.rust-lang.org/): as the language of homework implementation.
 We chose Rust because its ownership type system greatly simplifies the development of large-scale system software.
-If you want to "opt out", you can also use FFI and implement your compiler in C/C++.

-  We recommend you to read [this page](https://github.com/kaist-cp/helpdesk/#specialty) that describes how to study Rust.

-- [Rust](https://www.rust-lang.org/): as the language of homework implementation.
-We chose Rust because its ownership type system greatly simplifies the development of large-scale system software.

   We recommend you to read [this page](https://cp.kaist.ac.kr/helpdesk#technical-expertise) that describes how to study Rust.